 How to Get Rid of Broken Blood Vessels

 The truth is that once these so-called broken blood vessels appear, they can’t just disappear (unless you go to the dermatologist for a permanent treatment or apply a full-coverage concealer!).
-I suggest consulting a dermatologist.
-They can conduct a procedure called electrocauterization, which is when the skin is heated via electricity to seal blood vessels.
+I suggest choosing the first option and consulting a dermatologist.
+They can perform a procedure called electrocauterization, which is when the skin is heated via electricity to seal blood vessels.
 This is a permanent way to address them.
 There are also various laser treatments available.
 A dermatologist can help you decide which is right for you and your skin.

-Even if you go the electrocauterization route, know that new broken blood vessels can form, which is why prevention is so important.
+Even if you go the electrocauterization route, know that new broken blood vessels can appear, which is why prevention is key.

 How to Prevent Broken Blood Vessels